Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 • Bass Layered 00:00

 The drum sounds in Everybody Wants to Rule the World come from a variety of sources.
-Tears for Fears were users of the new Fairlight and Emulator samplers as well as the sample-based drum machines that were new on the market in the early 80s.
-For Songs from the Big Chair, the band were using a LinnDrum, an Drumulator, an Oberheim DMX as well as their trusty Fairlight for drum sounds.
+Tears for Fears used the new Fairlight and Emulator samplers as well as the sample-based drum machines that were new to the market in the early ’80s.
+For Songs from the Big Chair, the band were using a LinnDrum, a Drumulator, an Oberheim DMX as well as their trusty Fairlight for drum sounds.

 00:00